 9 Can’t-Miss Workflows to Automate your Sales Process

-By: Andrea Felix
+Andrea Felix

 Early adopters have a competitive edge against organizations who are cautious about their technological investments.
 A study conducted by Harvard Business Review showed that operations that are receptive to new technologies are more likely to experience an increase in revenue and stability in growth.
-With that said, no department would make better use of automation technology than sales and marketing
+With that said, no department would make better use of automation technology than sales and marketing.

 A salesperson wears different hats every day.
 Their jobs aren’t limited to income-generating tasks.
 Aside from setting meetings, conducting follow-ups, and preventing churn, sales reps also spend a big chunk of their workday accomplishing repetitive tasks like qualifying leads and sending welcome emails.
 Thankfully, in this day and age, there are technologies that you can imbibe for your operations that would make our sales process more efficient.